aluckhur/xcption/README.md

         sgws (storage grid) path format: s3server:bucket - accesskey and secretkey can be provided in xcption installdir/system/xcp_repo/cloudsync/cred file with the following format: sgws:s3server:bucket@s3server:accessKey:secretKey. if not provided can be entered manualy in cloudsync interface following job creation (after xcption load)
         s3 (aws s3) path format: region:bucket - accesskey and secretkey can be provided in xcption installdir/system/xcp_repo/cloudsync/cred file with the following format: sgws:s3server:bucket@region:accessKey:secretKey. if not provided can be entered manualy in cloudsync interface following job creation (after xcption load)
   - broker_group_name - name of the cloud sync broker group (containing one or more broker) with access to both source and destination. can be seen in the cloudesync:manage data brokers tab
+  - account_name - name of the cloud sync multitenancy account name
   - username - the username provided should corelate to entry in the xcption installdir/system/xcp_repo/cloudsync/accounts with corelation to valid cloudsync API key created according to the procedure https://docs.netapp.com/us-en/occm/api_sync.html.
 Each line in the file should use the following format: username:apikey